oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 {{% notice note %}} Do not use the WebLogic Server Administration Console to start or stop servers.
 {{% /notice %}}

+Beginning with operator version 3.1.0, the WebLogic Server Kubernetes Operator project provides a set of scripts to shut-down or start-up a specific managed-server, cluster or the entire domain.
+These scripts are located in the `kubernetes/samples/scripts/domain-lifecycle` directory.
+These can be helpful when scripting the lifecycle of a WebLogic Server Domain.

 #### `serverStartPolicy` rules